mgussekloo/obsidian-completedtasks/README.md

 # Completed Tasks

-Simple plugin to sort / move completed tasks (checked checkboxes) to the bottom of the list.
+A free, simple and intuitive [Obsidian](http://obsidian.md) plugin that automatically moves completed tasks (checked checkboxes) to the bottom of the list they're in.

+## Features
 ![Demo](https://raw.githubusercontent.com/mgussekloo/obsidian-completedtasks/master/demo.gif)

-- Tasks are reordered approx. every 10 seconds (only if the document has changed).
+- Tasks are reordered approx. every 10 seconds (if the document has changed).
-- The plugin tries to keep the cursor at the same line.
+- The plugin keeps the cursor on the appropriate line during sorting.
-- The plugin is compatible with the popular [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin.
+- The plugin is compatible with the popular [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin, but doesn't require it.
-- The plugin only reorders tasks at the root-level.
+- The plugin reorders tasks at the root-level only.
 Any subtasks move with their parent.

+## Usage

+Install the plugin, that's it.
+Sorting happens automatically (every 10 seconds or so).
+There's a command to manually sort, but you don't need it.

+## Contributing

 Please feel free to contribute or request features.
+Like the plugin?
+Please star the Github repo.

+## Disclaimer

+This plugin isn't extensively tested.
+Use it at your own risk, etc.